2bbb/ofxSpeechRecognizer/README.md

 # ofxSpeechRecognizer

-wrapper of Speech framework on iOS.
+wrapper of Speech framework on iOS and macOS.

 ## Requirements

 - iOS 10~
+- macOS 10.15~
 - network access

 ## Notice